REG - 30.01.8 Unmanned Aircraft Systems (UAS) Regulation

 4.4 If the UAS operator fails to comply with this regulation or approvals from University Police, or at any point engages in conduct that poses harm or danger to any person or to University property, University Police will require the UAS operator to stop flight or leave University property.
 Failure to comply with NCDOT and FAA standards also constitutes a violation, which could result in the UAS operator being required to stop flight or leave University property.

-4.5 University Police may consult with Business and Auxiliary Services, the Office of Legal Affairs, Facilities, and/or other campus departments to assess the potential legal, risk management, or facilities issues involved in a proposed flight and to ensure compliance with federal and state laws and regulations.
+4.5 University Police may consult with Campus Enterprises, the Office of Legal Affairs, Facilities, and/or other campus departments to assess the potential legal, risk management, or facilities issues involved in a proposed flight and to ensure compliance with federal and state laws and regulations.

 All operators of UAS on University property are expected to comply with all laws and regulations promulgated by the NCDOT and FAA when operating UAS and other safety requirements included in this regulation, including but not limited to: